The denoiser included in Maxwell is based on Innobright's Altus technology.

 Particularities and known issues

-- When using GPU render engine, the denoised image will always be calculated at the end of the process only; "Each SL" method won't be available.
-Also, as Shadow and Reflectance channels are not available when using GPU engine for the moment, Auto configure will always be set to "Fast".
+- When using GPU render engine (not for denoising, but for rendering), the denoised image will always be calculated at the end of the process only; "Each SL" method won't be available.
+Also, as Shadow and Reflectance channels are not available when using GPU engine for the moment, as a consequence of this, Auto configure will always be set to "Fast" when using GPU render engine.

 - When using Extra Sampling feature, only "At end" method will be available, as "Each SL" method makes mistakes when combined with extra sampling routine.